eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 </figure>

 4. When zebra_rnh_fixup_depends() is done, Zebra continues its original processing，calling zebra_rnh_notify_protocol_clients() to inform BGP that 200.0.0.1 as nexthop is changed.
 5. BGP triggers 2.2.2.2 and other routes updates which via 200.0.0.1.
 During 2.2.2.2's Zebra route handling, it may go back to step 2 for 2.2.2.2's rnh list if it is not empty.
-For these steps, Zebra proceeds with route convergence as usual, inform protocol client, let protocol client decides if needs to update routes based on the changes on reachability and metrics.

-As in the previous section, due to the NHG proposed changes, the final status of the nexthop dependency is expected as follows:

 ### FPM's New Schema for Recursive Nexthop Group
 We rely on BRCM and NTT's changes.